MikeHopcroft/labyrinth/src/conversion/azure2/ISSUES.md

     * convertSubnet
       * Figure out where IRules should live - probably an export of convert_network_security_group.ts.
     * convertVNet
+      * Parent should pass in internet node key

 * Top
   * Converters should return route to converted item.